 Care homes, vulnerable and older people

-It’s important that all care providers in Brighton & Hove continue to follow the latest information and advice.
-You can find the most up to date information and advice on the coronavirus on the government website.
+It’s important that all care providers in Brighton & Hove continue to follow the most up to date information and advice on COVID-19 on the government website.

 The government has produced key guidance for adult social care: